OHDSI/SkeletonComparativeEffectStudy/studyReadme.md

 	init()
 	```

-3. In `R`, use the following `devtools` command to install the SkeletonComparativeEffectStudy package:
+3. In `R`, use `devtools` to install the SkeletonComparativeEffectStudy package (or in RStudio, select Build -> Install and Restart):

 	```r
 	install.packages("devtools")